coveo/source.coveo.com/_posts/2023-04-11-temporary-privileges.md

 ## Tracking requirements

-What does a Coveo employee need before being allowed to request a temporary privilege to a system the employee owns?
+What does a Coveo employee need before being allowed to request a temporary privilege to a resource in our infrastructure the employee owns?
 Well, many things.
 The first step is to complete the Coveo onboarding process.
 This process will make sure the employee read the Coveo policies, went through trainings, cleared the background check, etc. Coveo has what HR calls the Coveo 90.
 The employee manager is responsible for going through the entire process with the new employee.

 So what's the link with temporary privileges?
 Well, the access management system must not grant a privilege to an employee that has not met all these requirements yet.
 How does Coveo define the requirements?
 In an access matrix.
 Ok, what?
 Well, Coveo R&D employees are invited to contribute to a centralized YAML file that defines: